2ood/Exam-Generator/README.md

 ## 2. Needs to be filled beforehand : update question bank
 As described, this directory (hereafter referred to as root bank) is where you put your information of your qustion pool.

 This program is designed for two-level-indexed problems.
 In the root bank, there are subdirectories representing each big indexes.
 Inside each big index subdirectories, there are .csv files for each small indexes.
 The files should be only .csv files (or .txt file split with commas[,]).
+You can find the method of saving Excel file into .csv file at 5.Appendix of this file.

 **WARNING**

-* the files should only be **.scv files**.
+* the files should only be **.csv files**.
+* the files content **SHOULD NEVER INCLUDE COMMA[,].**

 In each .csv files, the information of each problem is stored.

 There are **7 columns**;
-- problem number,
+- problem number(assigned under each small index),
 - problem question passage,
 - the answer,
 - and 4 different wrong choices.